How Much Does a Website Make Per Visit? [How About 10,000 Visits a Day?]

-Then the next site I pull up (a Mom Blog I own…yes, a Mom Blog), makes me nearly spit out my chocolate milk!
+Then the next site I pull up a Mom Blog (yes, I own a Mom Blog), makes me nearly spit out my chocolate milk!
 That can’t be right, the traffic is skyrocketing!

-In fact, as I take a look, I realize at this rate it just might crack 10,000 visitors for the day…woohoo!
-Sure enough, by the end of the day, my MomBlog cracks 10,000 visitors!
+In fact, as I take a look, I realize at this rate it just might crack 10,000 visitors for the day…woo-hoo!

 And then the next day, it cracks 11,000 visitors.
 And today, it’s looking like it will do about the same.

-Today, I wanted to share 2 things.
+So today, I want to share 2 things.
 First, I’ll share how my site has been getting all of this traffic, just in case you are curious.

-How Much Money Does a Website Make that Gets 10,000 Visitors a Day?
+How Much Does a Website Make Per Visit?
+[A Site with 10,000 Visitors a Day!]

 Would you rather watch in video format?
 I created a video on this topic: